faruken/lesscss/README.md

 LessCSS is a helper which automatically compiles LESS files to CSS whenever the LESS files are modified.

-It works with Brubeck and web.py web frameworks.
+It works with Brubeck, web.py and Flask web frameworks.
 Although it's not tested on other frameworks such as bottle, it should work without any problems.

 Sample Brubeck and web.py projects are in `examples` folder.